DPDK/dpdk/doc/guides/linux_gsg/linux_drivers.rst

 =============

 Different PMDs may require different kernel drivers in order to work properly.
-Depends on the PMD being used, a corresponding kernel driver should be load and bind to the network ports.
+Depending on the PMD being used, a corresponding kernel driver should be loaded and bound to the network ports.

 UIO
 ---